Cry Pretty

 Cry Pretty is the sixth studio album by American singer and songwriter Carrie Underwood.
-The album was released on September 14, 2018, as Underwood's first album with Capitol Records Nashville after signing a global deal with Universal Music Group at the start of 2017.
+It was released on September 14, 2018, as Underwood's first album with Capitol Records Nashville after signing a global deal with Universal Music Group at the start of 2017.
 The album marked the first co-producing effort by Underwood, who partnered with David Garcia for the record.

-The album was met with mostly positive reviews from music critics, and debuted at number one on the US Billboard 200, making Underwood the first woman to hit the top of the Billboard 200 chart with four country albums.
+Cry Pretty was met with positive reviews from music critics, and debuted at number one on the US Billboard 200, making Underwood the first woman to hit the top of the Billboard 200 chart with four country albums.
 It also achieved the biggest sales week for a country album in more than three years, as well as the biggest sales week for a female artist in 2018.
-It also debuted at number one in Canada, number four in Australia and charted in several other markets.
+It debuted at number one in Canada, number four in Australia and charted in several other markets.

-The album was supported by four singles: "Cry Pretty", "Love Wins", "Southbound", and "Drinking Alone".
-To further promote it, Underwood embarked on Cry Pretty Tour 360, which started on May 1 and ended on October 31, 2019.
+Four singles supported Cry Pretty: "Cry Pretty", "Love Wins", "Southbound", and "Drinking Alone".
+To further promote the album, Underwood embarked on Cry Pretty Tour 360, which started on May 1 and ended on October 31, 2019.